 FYS 196 Exploring Chinese Culture

 What does it mean to be Chinese?
 What are some central aspects of Chinese culture?
 How do the traditional values and beliefs continue to shape contemporary China?
-Through a combination of lectures, discussions, and cultural events, this seminar will provide the students with a grasp of significant cultural achievements in China and the critical vocabulary that is essential to discuss and analyze Chinese culture and related issues in an intelligent and informed manner.
+Tailored for students with limited exposure to Chinese culture, this seminar will provide the students with a grasp of significant cultural achievements in China and the critical vocabulary that is essential to discuss and analyze Chinese culture and related issues in an intelligent and informed manner.